CloudLabsAI-Azure/github-copilot-for-managers/labfiles/exercise2.md

 ### A. Create Team Performance Overview Dashboard

-1. First, rename your report page for better organization.
+1. Rename your report page for better organization.
 Right-click on the page tab at the bottom and select **Rename**.
 Change it to **Copilot Adoption**.

    ![](../media/mang-cor-ex1-g32.png)